tihomirahristozova/model/entities/General.Contacts.ContactMechanismPurposes.md

 ### ContactMechanismType

-When specified, allows the purpose to be specified only for contact mechanisms of the specified type.
-[Filter(multi eq)]
+When specified, allows the purpose to be specified only for contact mechanisms of the specified type. `Filter(multi eq)`

 _Type_: **[ContactMechanismType](General.Contacts.ContactMechanismPurposes.md#contactmechanismtype) (nullable)**
-Allowed values for the [ContactMechanismType](General.Contacts.ContactMechanisms.md#contactmechanismtype) data attribute
+Allowed values for the `ContactMechanismType`(General.Contacts.ContactMechanisms.md#contactmechanismtype) data attribute
 _Allowed Values (General.Contacts.ContactMechanismsRepository.ContactMechanismType Enum Members)_

 | Value | Description |